First published in June, 2010,

 This psalter comes in a few sizes including 3x5 inch pocket size (center) and even bound in the back of a Bible (left).
 The language is similar to that of the King James Bible.

-If you had psalter arranged in Common Meter, you could have a great time singing the Psalms to a variety of tunes.
-They are beautiful when sung well in rich four part harmony.
-There are lots of metrical Psalms performed well on YouTube.
-Great fun!
-Of the three ways to sing Psalms, metrical Psalms are probably the most familiar to our ears from a musical standpoint.
+If you had a psalter arranged in Common Meter, you could have a great time singing the Psalms to a variety of tunes.
+They are beautiful when sung well in rich four part harmony, a cappella (without instrumental accompaniment).

-Whether or not the Hebrew is strong in this psalter, the English is clearly a bit strained so it will fit the tune and also make it rhyme.
+Whether or not the Hebrew is strong in this psalter, the English is clearly a bit strained.
 Imagine the incredible amount of work that had to go into this to fit the words to meter and also make them rhyme!
 Still, it communicates the meaning just fine, and you may come to love it.
 The slightly unnatural English text of Psalm 23 (and the tune that always goes with it) in this psalter is well known and beloved by many:

 The Lord's my shepherd, I'll not want.